t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 * Cluster configuration
-While these instructions go into some detail about configurations, a base template version can be used to initiate the configs found in the `tdh-config` directory.
+While these instructions go into some detail about configurations, a base template version can be used to initiate the configs and is found in the `tdh-config` directory.
 Generally, this directory should be copied away to its own separate repository for tracking the cluster configurations.
-Additionally, much of these instructions are for seeding a TDH installation from scratch but most of these steps are automated via the `tdh-gcp` project and corresponding Ansible.
+Additionally, as previously stated, much of these instructions are for seeding a TDH installation from scratch but most of these steps are automated via the `tdh-gcp` project and corresponding Ansible.

 ##  Hadoop